Cudlin/Tesla/README.md

 *If you encounter any issues or have any questions, please visit our Issue Tracker or reach out to our support team at support TeslaOptimize@gmail.com*

+# License
+*Tesla Optimize is released under the MIT License.*